George Mason University joins more than 1,500 entities calling for the United States to align with net-zero emissions by 2050

 In 2007, then-President Alan Merten was a charter signatory of the American College and University Presidents’ Climate Commitment (ACUPCC), which committed Mason to achieve carbon neutrality by 2050.

-The Office of Sustainability was formed to help realize Mason’s carbon neutral commitment.
+The University Sustainability was formed to help realize Mason’s carbon neutral commitment.
 In 2010, Mason joined the Association for the Advancement of Sustainability in Higher Education’s (AASHE) Sustainability Tracking, Assessment & Rating System (STARS) as a Charter Participant.
 And in 2014, Mason become the first university in Virginia to earn a “Gold” rating.

 In 2019, Mason launched the Institute for a Sustainable Earth (ISE), a multidisciplinary, faculty-driven research institute that addresses the United Nations’ Sustainable Development Goals.
 ISE boasts more than 550 faculty members representing diverse academic departments.
 In addition, Mason is actively engaged in research for resilient and sustainable societies with an established goal of investing $80 million by 2024.